Owling797/CardsProject/README.md

 You’ll see decks of all of your opponents in each step

 	c	“computer”
 You will play one-on-one with the computer.
-Another additional rules are cancelled in this mode
+Another additional rules are cancelled in this mode (won't be soon)